 Norden Camp was founded by and is staffed by local nomads, offering visitors the perfect introduction to their way of life.
 When you first arrive you’ll be warmly welcomed with a dinner of local cuisine, and throughout your journey, the staff will be at your beck and call, hoping you love their home as much as them.

 These migratory herders roam about the region, accompanied by their sheep and yak.
 Taking a peek into their tents, and perhaps having a bite of what’s stewing in the cooking pots is completely fine, as they treat travelers like old friends.

 To lower the camp’s ecological footprint, all dishes are sustainably sourced, and simple yet delicious, with Tibetan staples like wild mushrooms, highland barley, and yak cheese.
 What’s more, these wholesome, hearty foods are ideal after a busy day exploring the surrounding countryside.

 Visitors can rest easy here, safe in the knowledge that they’ll be giving something back to local communities while enjoying low-impact living.

 Guests can get crafty, learning to weave delicate yak wool fibers together at Norden Camp’s sister project Norlha workshop, part of a local NGO.
-At Norlha, luxury and sustainability meet in a project that capitalizes on the region’s abundant supply of yak wool. to spin high-end goods like scarfs and blankets to be sold all over the world.
+At Norlha, luxury and sustainability meet in a project that capitalizes on the region’s abundant supply of yak wool, spinning high-end goods like scarfs and blankets to be sold all over the world.
 This not only means taking home beautiful handicrafts to treasure, but also helping the precious skills and traditions of local artisans to live on long after the camping trip ends.
-You can learn more about the Norlha workshop by reading our blog post.

 As spring is here and summer approaches, now is the ideal time to explore this spiritual kingdom, as it reawakens with the warmer days.
 Get planning your Tibetan Camping Retreat today.